-A gay cleaner sacked by Ipswich City Council claims he was fired because he reported alleged bullying and homophobic harassment by co-workers.
+unfair dismissal A gay cleaner, unfair dismissal by Ipswich City Council claims he was fired because he reported alleged bullying and homophobic harassment by co-workers.

 James ‘Jimi’ Fuller (pictured) started as a causal cleaner for the Queensland council last October.
 But the council told him he was “terminated effective immediately” on April 9.